ggomesneto/globetrotter-heroku/README.md

 The project will consist of:

 1 external API:
   - MapQuest API for Geo location.

-1 map external library
+1 map external library:
   - React Leaflet

-- NodeJS/Express backend, using a PSQL database.
+ NodeJS/Express backend, using a PSQL database.
   Frontend using React and Redux.

 The user flow consists of: